Social Security Number Information

 For Off-Campus Employment

-CPT - CPT authorized I-20 (within 30 days of your start date) AND a Job/Internship offer letter (must be paid work)
+CPT - CPT authorized I-20 (within 30 days of your start date) and a Job/Internship offer letter

 For All Applicants

 Most recent I-20 (for F-1 visa holders) or DS-2019 (for J-1/J-2 visa holders) and

 Print out of most recent electronic Form I-94 and